Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Introduction

 \subsection{Sufficiently different automorphisms, non-attracting sink and the geometry of the extension group}

-One of the key motivation for this work was to establish a connection between the dynamics of the action of $\out$ on the free factor complex and the dynamical data that we have from the train-track theory.
+One of the motivations for this work is to establish a connection between the dynamics of the action of $\out$ on the free factor complex and the dynamical data that we have from the train-track theory.
 We believe that this is a theme that has barely been explored and a lot can be learned if we are able exploit this connection.

 We call a collection of automorphisms \emph{sufficiently different} if no pair of automorphisms have a common power and for each pair of outer automorphisms in the collection, the distance between the fixed vertices in $\FF$ is at least $2$ (if such vertices exist) (see section \ref{sec:suffdiff}).
 Lemma \ref{pfifbf} gives a simple criterion for constructing free subgroups of $\out$ using sufficiently different elements.

-We then address the question of when can such free subgroups of $\out$ yield relatively hyperbolic extensions with a cusp-preserving structure. \begin{suffdiff}\emph{ Let $\phi_1, \cdots, \phi_k $ be a collection of rotationless, exponentially growing, sufficiently different outer automorphisms.
-If all the nonattracting sinks are nonempty, then exactly one of following are true: \begin{enumerate} \item $ \phi_1, \cdots, \phi_k $ is a collection of fully irreducible geometric outer automorphisms induced by some pseudo-Anosov homemorphisms of the same compact surface with one boundary component.
-Moreover, all sufficiently high powers of $\phi_i$' s generate a free group $Q$ such that $E_Q$ has a cusp-preserving relatively hyperbolic structure. \item Extension $E_Q$ of a free group $Q$, which is generated by sufficiently high powers of $\phi_i$'s, cannot have a cusp preserving relatively hyperbolic structure. \end{enumerate}} \end{suffdiff}
+Given a short exact sequence $1 \to \F \to E \to Q \to 1$ of finitely generated groups, we say that $E$ has a \textbf{\emph{cusp-preserving}} relatively hyperbolic structure if there exists a collection of finitely generated subgroups $\{H_i\}$ of $\F$ such that $Q$ preserves conjugacy class of each $H_i$ and $E$ is (strongly) hyperbolic relative to the collection $\{N_E(H_i)\}$ of normalizers of $H_i$ in $E$.
+Our main aim in Section \ref{sec:cusprelhyp} is to address the question of when a free subgroup $Q$ of $\out$ can yield relatively hyperbolic extension $E$ with the cusp-preserving property.